JohnDoe117/cnn-text-classification-tf/README.md

 ```

 Replace the checkpoint dir with the output from the training.
 To use your own data, change the `eval.py` script to load your data.
+Replace the run ID with the ID that you have just ran in the runs folder that gets generated.

 ## References